Declaratively Building BSON Documents#

 struct range# A

-that creates a BSON array of values that are pulled from the given range.
-The range must be a range of objects that satisfyvalue_rule
+value_rulethat creates a BSON array of values that are pulled from the given range.
+The range must be a range of objects that satisfyvalue_rule.Note

 The given range